Bug #5501

 I can give that a try tomorrow and report back.
 When I re-test, I plan to disable selinux, and then redo the same steps as the last paragraph in comment #1.
 If there are any other steps that I should add or any other data collection that would be useful, please let me know.

-Updated by dan m over 5 years ago
+Updated by dan m about 6 years ago

 I went back to setup a new test with selinux disabled, but as I was doing so, I realized it already was.
 I tried again (with a clean mysql db this time), and had the same issue.
 With some more investigation, I found this note about old repositories format: https://docs.rhodecode.com/RhodeCode-Enterprise/known-issues/known-issues.html